-Take notice that the Department will be holding a non-adversarial virtual public hearing to solicit public comment on the draft permits on January 23, 2023 from 10:00 AM to 12:00 PM, then again from 6:00 PM to 8:00 PM (or end of testimony, whichever comes first).
-This hearing will be conducted virtually via the Department's video conferencing software (i.e., Microsoft Teams).
-A link and a telephone number to the virtual public hearing will be provided on the Department's NJPDES Division of Water Quality website (https://www.nj.gov/dep/dwq) the morning of the hearing.
-The hearing shall be held before a Hearing Officer designated by the Department.
-The applicant and other interested persons will have the opportunity to present and submit information on the proposed actions.
-The purpose of this hearing is to provide the public with an opportunity to be heard on these proposed draft permit actions where both verbal and written statements will be given equal weight.
+Take notice that the Department will be holding four non-adversarial public hearings to solicit public comment on the nine (9) draft permits.
+Two virtual public hearings will be held on April 14, 2025 from 10:00 AM to 12:00 PM, then again from 6:00 PM to 8:00 PM (or end of testimony, whichever comes first).
+These hearings will be conducted virtually via the Department's video conferencing software (i.e., Microsoft Teams).
+A link and a telephone number to the virtual public hearings will be provided on the Department's Combined Sewer Overflow Public Engagement website at https://dep.nj.gov/dwq/combined-sewer-overflow/community-involvement/ under CSO Virtual Public Hearings.
+Two in-person public hearings will be held at LeRoy Smith Public Safety Building, Sheila Oliver Conference Room, 14th Floor, 60 Nelson Place, Newark, NJ on April 16, 2025 from 10:00 AM to 12:00 PM, then again from 5:00 PM to 7:00 PM (or end of testimony, whichever comes first).
+All hearings will be held before a Hearing Officer designated by the Department.
+The permittees and other interested persons will have the opportunity to present and submit information on the proposed actions.
+The purpose of these hearings is to provide the public with an opportunity to be heard on these proposed draft permit actions where both verbal and written statements will be given equal weight.

-The comment period will close on February 13, 2023.
+The comment period will close on May 14, 2025 at 11:59 PM.